TheSethRose/X-Pilot/docs/tweepy-v2-api-overview.md

-# Tweepy for Twitter (𝕏) API v2: Comprehensive Overview
+# Tweepy for 𝕏 (𝕏) API v2: Comprehensive Overview

-This document provides a comprehensive overview of Tweepy's capabilities for interacting with Twitter (𝕏) API v2, focusing specifically on what's available with the Free 𝕏 API Plan.
+This document provides a comprehensive overview of Tweepy's capabilities for interacting with 𝕏 (𝕏) API v2, focusing specifically on what's available with the Free 𝕏 API Plan.

 ## Table of Contents